NoBlackMagic/reactjs-book/gitbook/basic-steps/setup.md

 ## Nodeenv

 [_Nodeenv_](https://github.com/OiNutter/nodenv) is a NodeJS version manager.
 It makes very easy to run multiple versions of NodeJS on your machine.
-This may be very useful if you have to work on lecagy code and need to run old stuff.
+This may be very useful if you have to work on legacy code and need to run old stuff.